dancoder-engineer/QBasic-Classics-main/README.md

 Because this system is emulating QBasic text adventures where the entire gameplay is choosing an option and going to a different choice based on what the player chose, this engine runs on labels, just like you would GOTO in QBasic.
 These live in the mainData, right under the inventory, an example is as follows.

+The game always starts on the "0" label.

 ```
 "20": {
             "image": "500.png",